Modern Slavery Statement 2021

-London Square Limited, which forms part of the London Square Group are an award winning property developer, based in Uxbridge, England with an annual turnover in excess of £36 million.
+London Square Limited, its subsidiary companies and their joint ventures which form the London Square Group (‘London Square’), are an award-winning property developer, based in Uxbridge, Greater London.

 London Square makes this statement on behalf of the London Square Group of companies, all of whom adopt its terms.

 Our supply chain comprises of a core of approved sub-contractors, suppliers and joint venture partners with whom we have long established relationships.
 As an integral part of our operation, our success and reputation are directly linked to their contribution, support and adherence to London Square’s ethics and values.
 We seek to work with companies who share our objective and work in accordance with our policies on health and safety, ethical practice and environmental standards.